 In the last few years, several of the current research platforms have already been evaluated and extended on account of the positive expert reports they were given.
-At the moment 27 research platforms are set up.
+At the moment more than 20 research platforms are set up.

 4.3.
 Research Centres